Logic will get you from A to B, imagination will take you everywhere.Albert Einstein

-With all ideas captured and recorded the group or we then turn to the structuring, categorisation and evaluation of the generated ideas.
+With all ideas captured and recorded, we can turn to the structuring, categorisation and evaluation of the generated ideas.
 This way the messy thoughts are harvested and the thinking process is externalised and outsourced so to speak.
 A similar concept can be applied to writing.

 2. A Writing Hack

 Writing is a phenomenal critical thinking exercise.
 It helps us structure our thoughts, question them, clarify or even find out what we really think about an issue in the first place.
 If only it weren’t for that pesky white paper in front of us.
 We can easily end up Yak Shaving, a form of procrastination in which you lose yourself in increasingly trivial activities and thoughts.
 Luckily, those trivial thoughts can be harnessed.
 As comedy legend Jerry Seinfeld points out, “the key to being a good writer, is to treat yourself like a baby, very extremely nurturing and loving.”

-I love that analogy.
-It’s on point on several levels.
-What are young children like?
-They’re inexperienced and naive, but also carefree and self-unconscious.
-Once they learn to talk, they tend to have a direct line between their mind and mouth.
+His analogy is on point on several levels.
+Young children are inexperienced and naive but also carefree and self-unconscious.
+Once they learn to talk, they tend to have a direct line between their minds and mouths.
 Unfiltered, unedited.
 And how do we treat a child then?
 As Jerry implies, we help them develop their thoughts and speech.
 So instead of staring at a blank page for ages trying to force our minds to come up with something useful, we allow our infantile thoughts to flow and write them down as we think them.

 Alternatively, you can skip Jerry’s second step on the off chance your writing becomes another Stream of Consciousness classic.